Daniel Lubetzky: Philanthropy and advocacy initiatives

 In April 2020, Lubetzky's Kind Foundation launched the Frontline Impact Project in consultation with Project N95.
 The project is a platform for healthcare and other frontline responders to request resources needed in the fight against COVID-19.
-As of May 14, Frontline Impact Project has partnered with more than 40 brands like Unilever, Nestle, and Mars Incorporated, reaching more than 180,000 people working mostly in hospitals, nursing homes, and outpatient medical practices.
+As of May 14, 2020, Frontline Impact Project had partnered with more than 40 brands including Unilever, Nestle, and Mars, reaching more than 180,000 people working mostly in hospitals, nursing homes, and outpatient medical practices.

+In 2021, Lubetzky launched Starts With Us.
+Its movement partners include Jason Alexander, Mark Cuban, and Andrew Yang, amongst others.